From simplicial Chern-Simons theory to the shadow invariant I: Introduction

 Finally, in Sec.~\ref{sec6} we present our main result, Theorem \ref{main_theorem} (which will be proven in \cite{Ha7b}), before we conclude the main part of the paper with a short outlook in Sec.~\ref{sec7}.

 The present paper has an appendix consisting of four parts.
 In part \ref{appB} we list the Lie theoretic notation used in the present paper and we give some explicit formulas in the special case $G=SU(2)$.
 In part \ref{appB'} we fill in some details which were omitted in Sec. \ref{sec2}.
 In part \ref{appF} we give a formal treatment of the notion of a ``polyhedral cell complex''.
-Finally, in part \ref{appC} we give a brief summary of some aspects of the aforementioned rigorous continuum approach to CS theory on $M = \Sigma \times S^1$ in the torus gauge.

-{\em Note: In the present paper and in \cite{Ha7b} we will work with general simply-connected compact Lie groups $G$ since this does not involve much more work than we would have to invest if we restricted ourselves to a special case like, e.g., $G=SU(2)$.
-On the other hand treating the general situation makes it necessary to use several abstract concepts from Lie theory.
-The reader who prefers a more elementary treatment should feel free to concentrate on the special case $G=SU(2)$, cf. part \ref{appB} of the Appendix below for some useful formulas in this special case.}
+In part \ref{appG} we make some more comments regarding the aforementioned simplicial program for CS-theory/$BF_3$-theory.